AdobeDocs/livefyre.en/help/implementation/c-app-customizations/c-connecting-janrain-to-livefyre-using-authdelegate.md

 ---
 description: Livefyre.require provides a plugin that enables auth to listen to the Janrain Backplane bus.
-seo-description: Livefyre.require provides a plugin that enables auth to listen to the Janrain Backplane bus.
-seo-title: Connecting Janrain to Livefyre using AuthDelegate
 title: Connecting Janrain to Livefyre using AuthDelegate
-uuid: 9d56e3f4-960a-4108-aab5-2795b0e71c88
 exl-id: d0fe0e88-5827-478b-b2ef-03f06fb3902c
 ---
 # Connecting Janrain to Livefyre using AuthDelegate{#connecting-janrain-to-livefyre-using-authdelegate}